h2r/ein/README.md

 This should bring up two familiar windows.
 This time, blue boxes should be labeled and table detections should be shown as brown boxes.

-You can subscribe to /oberlin_detection/labeled_objects and /oberlin_detection/object_markers.
+You can subscribe to /oberlin_detection/blue_labeled_objects and /oberlin_detection/blue_object_markers.
 Open RViz and try viewing the markers.
 The table estimate should appear and should align well with the point cloud.
 Markers should appear for the blue boxes.

-*New*
-Generic Pose Estimation
+# Generic Pose Estimation

 Now that you are familiar with the basic interface, you can try training a generic pose estimator.
 This means memorizing what an object looks like from various known viewpoints and inferring orientation based on those views.